ededuro00/Comp_Ling/README.md

         vector.append(matrix[word2idx[w]])
     array = numpy.vstack(vector)
     numpy.save('arrayemosoc_balanced.npy',array)

+### EmoSoc_daataset.xlsx

+Clean dataset containing the words subdivided by cluster, with the performance of the classifier.

 ## References
 - Cimino A., De Mattei L., Dell’Orletta F. (2018) “Multi-task Learning in Deep Neural Networks at EVALITA 2018“.
 In Proceedings of EVALITA ’18, Evaluation of NLP and Speech Tools for Italian, 12-13 December, Turin, Italy.